google/zetasql/docs/operators.md

 ### Operator precedence

-The following table lists all ZetaSQL operators from highest to lowest precedence, i.e. the order in which they will be evaluated within a statement.
+The following table lists all ZetaSQL operators from highest to lowest precedence, i.e., the order in which they will be evaluated within a statement.

 <table>